Jan 25, 2024

 Meanwhile, a customer will pay for a product or service monthly or yearly with a subscription system.
 The buyer can enjoy a service or have products delivered to them regularly for the period they paid for.

-For example, when a customer purchases a web hosting plan from Hostinger, they can choose to buy the plan for one year.
+For example, when a customer purchases an eCommerce web hosting plan from Hostinger, they can choose to buy the plan for one year.
 Customers can also choose to renew the plan manually or automatically.

 Another example is a meal kit delivery service such as HelloFresh.
 This online business delivers pre-portioned ingredients and corresponding step-by-step recipes to customers every week.
 People can also adjust the meals according to their diet type and choose the number of recipes per week.